 Orders per Restaurant only increased 8.9% for the half and yet revenue per restaurant increased by almost 3 times as much at 26.4%.
 It is clearly unsustainable to to extract more revenue from cash strapped Restaurants.

 The average Restaurant with Just Eat gets 41 orders per week.
-This seems quite low, our experience is that Take Outs can do up to 60% of revenue in 6 hours, the time between 6 PM and 9 PM on Fridays and Saturdays.
+This seems quite low, our experience is that take-outs can do up to 60% of revenue in six hours, the time between 6 PM and 9 PM on Fridays and Saturdays.

 Why did the Just Eat share price fall?

 Investors overwhelming concerns will be about Just Eats ability to continue to grow at the rates that it is expected.
 Its current P/E is 48.37 (the Price / Earnings ratio, a measure of how expensive a stock is, factoring in expected future earnings), which is quite high and implies strong annual growth rates.
 A slowing of earnings growth will imply that the share price will need to decrease to support a lower P/E ratio.

 Revenue growth outstripping orders growth.
 Revenue has grown at 44% but orders only grew at 24%.
 Looking into the UK / Rest of world breakdown creates an even bleaker picture with UK orders only increasing by 18%.
 International orders grew 35% reflecting the less mature markets that they are operating in and revenues grew 75%.
 The difference between order growth and revenue growth comes predominantly from Top Placement revenue which will be limited by the underlying profitability of Restaurants.
 Many Restaurants are borderline profitable, and the 13% commission is generally viewed as very expensive by Restaurant owners.
 As free alternatives to Just Eat become increasingly popular, there will be a limit to the growth of revenue from Top Placement.